Cleanroom and Performance Testing

 The National Environmental Balancing Bureau (NEBB) is a non-profit international organization that certifies businesses and certifies supervisors and personnel in the cleanroom and performance testing.

-National Environmental Balancing Bureau (NEBB) is an organization that is responsible for standard guidelines to ensure that the product being manufactured and produced in the Cleanroom facility is appropriately protected within the “clean” environment that is conducted by a suitably qualified and certified independent testing agency by NEBB.
+National Environmental Balancing Bureau (NEBB) is an organisation that is responsible for standard guidelines.
+It ensures the products being manufactured and produced in the cleanroom facility are appropriately protected within the “clean” environment.
+This is conducted by a suitably qualified and NEBB-certified independent testing agency.

-Cleanroom performance testing to ensure that the Cleanroom was constructed according to specifications, that the running “clean” system is functioning properly, and that the many parameters defined, such as airborne particle counts, air velocity, room pressurization, temperature, and relative humidity, to mention a few, match the established acceptance requirements.
+Cleanroom Performance Testing ensures that the cleanroom was constructed according to specifications, that the running “clean” system is functioning properly, and that the many parameters defined, such as airborne particle counts, air velocity, room pressurisation, temperature, and relative humidity, to mention a few, match the established acceptance